Collagen: 9 Reasons Why This Improves Your Health

 Collagen Strengthens Bones, Teeth, and Nails

 Did you know that bones are around 1/3 collagen?
 It actually gives bones their flexibility.
-Adding more of this protein to your diet can make your bones stronger by increasing the bone mineral density.
+Adding more of this protein to your diet can make your bones stronger by increasing bone mineral density.
 Improving bone mineral density is also vital for ensuring that your teeth stay securely in your jaw.

 It can also strengthen bones by stimulating osteoblasts.
 Osteoblasts are the cells that make bone.
 Because of this ability, supplementing with collagen has been shown in numerous studies to prevent and even reverse osteoporosis (5).